georgeherd-bbc/Wales_Fuel_Prices/README.md

 *python3 -m venv venv*

-#### This tells Python to create a new directory called venv, which is where your virtual enviroment will run from
+#### This tells Python to create a new directory called venv, which is where your virtual enviroment (venv) will run from

 #### At prompt:
 **(FOR MACOS AND LINUX)**